NusrumRashid/transaction-API-Newman/README.md

 ## How to run this project
 - clone this project
 - hit the following command:
-  - npm init -y
-  - npm i newman
-  - npm i newman-reporter-htmlextra
   - npm i
-  - npm test
+  - npm run report
+  -

 ## Prerequisite
 - Node.js must be installed